 Studies have shown that the rate of food allergic reactions is greater than 15% per year per child.
 One study even showed that there is a 1 in 2 or 50% chance that your child will have an accidental ingestion leading to a food allergic reaction per year.

 This happens because it not always easy to know if a packaged food or restaurant meal contains a food allergen.
 As a result, it is very important to know how to treat an unexpected allergic reaction.

 It is important that your doctor complete a food allergy action plan for your child that goes over exactly what to do in case of an allergic reaction.
 Your doctor can tailor the food allergy action plan specifically to your child based off your child’s history of reactions and special circumstances.
-These food allergy action plans can be found at foodallergy.com.
+These food allergy action plans can be found at foodallergy.org.
 You should review the food allergy action plan with your child’s school, as well as with family members and baby sitters so that they know exactly what to do in case of an allergic reaction.